Open-MSS/MSS/docs/installation.rst

 Builtin Update
 --------------

-With 5.0 we provide a new feature for updating MSS by the UI or the command line After you started the MSS UI it informs you after a while if there is a new update available.
+Since version 5.0 we provide a feature for updating MSS by the UI or the command line After you started the MSS UI it informs you after a while if there is a new update available.
 From the command line you can trigger this update feature by ::